The Best Home Remedies for Premenstrual Syndrome (PMS)

 4. Seated Forward Bend pose (Paschimottanasana):

-The seated forward bend pose helps to stretch the lower back
+The seated forward bend pose helps to stretch the lower back and alleviate cramps |

 Image: Freepik